vlaaad/vlaaad.github.io/reveal-pro.md

 ## ...And more are on the way

+More tools are being developed for Reveal Pro that aim to solve common development problems.
+Particularly, database exploration is one area that I intend to improve in the future.

 You can stay up to date and talk to me or other Reveal users in [#reveal](https://clojurians.slack.com/messages/reveal/) channel of Clojurians slack.

 # Subscription management and cancellation